0marSater/nodeJS_with_ansible/README.md

 - Test the application by navigating to the ***http://<alb_dns>/db*** and ***http://<alb_dns>/redis***.
     > Upon visiting /db, you should see a message that says ***db connection successful***, and when navigating to /redis, you should see  ***redis is successfuly connected***.

-## Clear up
+## Clean up
-- To clear up or delete all AWS resources provisioned using Terraform, you can use the `terraform destroy --auto-approve`, This command will destroy all the resources defined within your Terraform configuration.
+- To clean up or delete all AWS resources provisioned using Terraform, you can use the `terraform destroy --auto-approve`, This command will destroy all the resources defined within your Terraform configuration.